matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/feature/mysql-compatibility.md

 * MatrixOne does not support performing SHOW operations on certain objects, including `TRIGGER`, `FUNCTION`, `EVENT`, `PROCEDURE`, `ENGINE`, and so on.
 * Due to architectural differences, MatrixOne has implemented some SHOW commands solely for syntactic compatibility; these commands will not produce any output, such as `SHOW STATUS/PRIVILEGES`, etc.
 * Although some commands have the same syntax as MySQL, their results differ significantly from MySQL due to different implementations.
-These commands include `SHOW GRANTS`, `SHOW ERRORS`, `SHOW VARIABLES`.
+These commands include `SHOW GRANTS`, `SHOW ERRORS`, `SHOW PROCESSLIST`, `SHOW VARIABLES`.
 * For the purpose of its own management, MatrixOne offers several unique SHOW commands such as `SHOW BACKEND SERVERS`, `SHOW ACCOUNTS`, `SHOW ROLES`, `SHOW NODE LIST`, and others.

 ### About SET